ehsanlotfi/cheatsheets/!React.md

         ```

 1. #### Switcher Component
-      - A component that can conditionally render multiple components based on certain conditions
+      - A component that can conditionally render multiple components based on certain conditions.
         ```
         import HomePage from "./HomePage";
         import AboutPage from "./AboutPage";